UNC-Libraries/SCTS-Documentation/Additions.md

 [Title and Date](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#title-and-date): Sometimes you will change a title from something narrow like Roslyn P. Holdzkom Diaries, to Roslyn P. Holdzkom Papers because the addition included other formats besides diaries.

-_Don’t miss any of the 3 collection level places to edit date information._
+> Note: Don’t miss any of the 3 collection level places to edit date information.

 [Extent](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#extent): This will almost certainly change.